• Recipes

 adding flour to melted butter in a black sauce pan

-• Add one can of chicken broth, continuously whisk until thickened, and then a few minutes more.
+• Add one can of chicken broth, whisk continuously until thickened, and then continue whisking for a few more minutes.
+Add salt and pepper to taste.

 adding broth into the roux

-• Remove from heat and add 1 cup sour cream and 1 (4 ounces) can of chopped green chilis.
+• Remove from heat and add 1 cup sour cream and 1 (4-ounce) can of chopped green chilis.

 adding sour cream to sauce

 • Pour the sauce over the assembled enchiladas.
-Top with 1 cup Monterrey Jack cheese.
+Top with 1 cup Monterey Jack cheese.

 pouring sour cream sauce over the dish of enchiladas

 • Bake until golden brown and bubbling—about 20 minutes.
-Check internal temperature; if not above 165°, cover with foil, and bake until you reach 165°.
+Check internal temperature.
+If it’s not above 165°F, cover with foil and bake longer until it reaches 165°F.

 browned enchilada casserole